archimidisNasir/leetcode.archimidis/README.md

 nasir >you know what to put here< mybdtechies >you know what to put here as well< com

 Thanks.
-[Please ignore ameture mistake, if any.]
+** Please ignore amateur mistake, if any.